-Rollover relief would apply to the transfer to person 1's daughter and to the trustee, but not to the transfer to the nephew.
+Rollover relief would apply to the disposals to person 1's daughter and to the trustee, but not to the disposal to the nephew.

-Rollover relief applies for the transfer to the daughter under s FD 1(1)(a) because person 1 and the daughter are associated under s YB 4 (two relatives) at the date of transfer and for at least two years before that date.27
+Rollover relief applies for the disposal to the daughter under s FD 1(1)(a) because person 1 and the daughter are associated under s YB 4 (two relatives) at the date of disposal and for at least two years before that date.